Staging and grading of penile cancer

 The grade of a cancer is based on how the cancer cells look under a microscope.
 It gives an idea of how quickly the cancer might grow and how likely it is to spread.

 - Low-grade (grade 1 and 2) means the cancer cells look similar to normal cells.
-They are slow-growing and less likely to spread.
+They are likely to be slow-growing and less likely to spread.

 About our information